You are physically there.

 Not theory from someone who figured it out easily.

-Hard-won frameworks from someone who failed repeatedly until I finally learned what actually matters.
+Hard-won systems from someone who failed repeatedly until he finally understood the pattern.

 Stop drifting between work and home.